chiazor/trends_search_interest/README.md

 http://34.121.1.99:5000/
 ```
-The host folder is mounted on the contianers to allow the python scripts read and write to the same json file independently.
+The host folder is mounted on the containers to allow the python scripts read and write to the same json file independently.

 see Dockerfile and docker-compose yml